marioscrock/java-reasoning/README.md

 [OWL API](https://github.com/owlcs/owlapi) to reason on active instances of a running Java application.

 ## Project Goals ##
 Complex Java applications often contain a data model representing the domain they are related to.
-Our idea is to give to the programmer the possibility to check the java application model and the runtime evolution of its instances against an OWL2 ontology and a related knowledge base.
+Our idea is to give to the programmer the possibility to check the Java application model and the runtime evolution of its instances against an OWL2 ontology and a related knowledge base.

 <p align="center"><img src="/docs/architecture.png" alt="Architecture" width="600"></p>